|

 Pain Level |

 The 4 possible pain level ratings output by the Assessment.
 These are 'No Pain', 'Mild Pain', 'Moderate Pain', and 'Severe Pain'.
-These are mapped to the Pain Score. |
+These are mapped to the Pain Scale. |

 Pain Score |